AviatrixSystems/Docs/HowTos/periodic_ping.rst

 Periodic Ping
 ============================================

 In very rare cases Site2cloud tunnels may fail to pass traffic if the tunnel is dormant for a long period of time.
-This is not an issue with the Avaitrix Gateways and can usually be traced to misconfigurations on the remote device.
-To compenstate for this Periodic Ping was developed to maintain a steady flow of traffic across the tunnel.
+This is not an issue with the Aviatrix Gateways and can usually be traced to misconfigurations on the remote device.
+To compensate for this Periodic Ping was developed to maintain a steady flow of traffic across the tunnel.

 For more information on troubleshooting Site2Cloud issues please refer to these links: